department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/dependents-education-assistance.md

 You'll need to pick one or the other.
 Once you make this choice, you can’t switch to the other program. <br>
 [Learn about the Fry Scholarship](/education/survivor-dependent-benefits/fry-scholarship/)

-**Exception:** If you’re the child of a Servicemember who died in the line of duty before August 1, 2011, you can use both DEA and the Fry Scholarship and get up to 81 months of education and training.
+**Exception:** If you’re the child of a service member who died in the line of duty before August 1, 2011, you can use both DEA and the Fry Scholarship and get up to 81 months of education and training.
 You'll need to use one program at a time.

 ### Can I get more help if I have a disability that prevents me from working toward my goals?